-The Spartacus amplifier project involves converting a Hammond AO-44 organ reverb amp chassis into a low-noise push-pull guitar amplifier that uses only three tubes.
-Output power is around 12 Watts.
-That may not sound like a lot of power, but the amp can get quite loud.
 A cool-looking 6U10 compactron triple triode is added to the amp's chassis, it provides the first two gain stages and the phase inverter stage.
+A number of circuit tweaks have been added to make it a high-fidelity amplifier.
 The Spartacus amp is small, light weight and relatively power-efficient for a tube amp.

-The Spartacus amp can be compared to the Hammond AO-44 Reverb Amp to Hi-Fi Amp Conversion project.
-The goal is slightly different: the Spartacus amp has more gain and higher output power, making it better for use as a guitar amplifier.
+The Spartacus amp can be contrasted with my Hammond AO-44 Reverb Amp to Hi-Fi Amp Conversion project.
+The goal of this project is somewhat different.
+The Spartacus amp has more gain and higher output power, making it better suited for use as a guitar amplifier.
 Unlike the Hi-Fi amp project, the Spartacus amp involves a complete rewire of the Hammond AO-44 chassis.
-The rare and expensive 6GW8/ECL86 tubes in the AO-44 have been replaced with common and higher power 6BQ5/EL84 tubes.
+The rare and expensive 6GW8/ECL86 tubes in the original AO-44 amplifier have been replaced with common and higher power 6BQ5/EL84 tubes.

 The Hammond AO-44 amplifier chassis can be found on eBay for reasonable prices.
 The Spartacus design is simple and clean.
 The wiring is a bit dense, but the amp is not overly difficult to assemble.
 The controls include the basic volume, bass and treble adjustments as well as a gain control.